 Seeing the Recording, we felt the pain of users who made use of our Getting Started Guide which said ‘View your first Recording’-- a positive sentiment, but if there’s no recording to be watched yet, this is disappointing.

-We soon after experimented with a couple of changes in-app and via email that were designed to let a user know via email once their first session recording is ready (in case it doesn’t arrive while they’re in Hotjar) and tell users to expect this in-app.
+We soon after experimented with a couple of changes in-app and via email that was designed to let a user know via email once their first session recording is ready (in case it doesn’t arrive while they’re in Hotjar) and tell users to expect this in-app.
 Here’s what happened, all spurred on by spending a few effective minutes filtering through Hotjar Recordings:

 Here’s your action plan to be effective while using Hotjar Recordings: